Pricing-and-quoting solutions for complex products are built around three major functionalities:

 Financial systems depend on accurate pricing data for profit calculation and compensation operations.
 Supply chain and inventory systems communicate back and forth with the quotation system to establish availability of parts.
 The order-entry system is greatly enhanced in terms of accuracy through the automation of the order-entry process that is facilitated by the price quote system.

-Multi-level bills of material (BOMs) are generated, and the production scheduling system is triggered to marshal the manufacturing processes required to fulfil the order.
+Multi-level bills of material (BOMs) are generated, and the production scheduling system is triggered to marshal the manufacturing processes required to fulfill the order.

 All of these processes will smoothly occur in a sequential, seamless manner.